The Content Lab

 Take aways:

-• Action: take account of your current setup before changing anything
+Action: notice what your current setup looks like before changing anything

 Lesson 2: Your Phone Setup, Step by Step